oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/admin-console.md

          port: 7001
    ```

-1. Once you have connected to the Remote Console with your browser,
+1. After you have connected to the Remote Console with your browser,
    it will prompt for the location of your WebLogic Server Administration
    Server.
    For the Remote Console to connect to the Kubernetes WebLogic Server Administration Server, supply a URL that resolves to the load balancer host and ingress that you supplied in the previous step.
 For example: